SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Make a Pact with a Celestial Being</ins></summary>
 You need to have a holy book or a way to contact a [Divine Creature](/list/monsters-celestial).
 For each Valuable spent in this ritual, roll on the Celestial Pact table in the divine creature's description, then choose among the quests and rewards your rolled.
-You become bound to both and lose your soul if you fail the quest.
+You lose your soul if you fail the quest.
 </details>

 <details markdown="1">